cah90/foodexplorer-frontend/README.md

+# Explorer Course by Rocketseat

-# Food Explorer
+## Food Explorer Frontend - 🍔

 Food Explorer is the final challenge application of the Explorer course from [Rocketseat School](https://www.rocketseat.com.br/).

-The aim of this part of the project was to create an interface using the ReactJS library that will use our API for consuming the resources.

-You can go to the API here - [Food Explorer API](https://github.com/cah90/foodexplorer-backend).
+This project was divided into a frontend using ReactJS library to create the interface and a backend API for consuming the resources that you can check it here - [Food Explorer API](https://github.com/cah90/foodexplorer-backend).

 ## Access